Thorn51/DSA-Recursion/README.md

 ### 6. Fibonacci

 Write a recursive function that prints the Fibonacci sequence of a given number.
 The Fibonacci sequence is a series of numbers in which each number is the sum of the 2 preceding numbers.
 For example, the 7th Fibonacci number in a Fibonacci sequence is 13.
 The sequence looks as follows: 1, 1, 2, 3, 5, 8, 13.

+### 7. Factorial

+Write a recursive function that finds the factorial of a given number.
+The factorial of a number can be found by multiplying that number by each number between itself and 1.
+For example, the factorial of 5 is 5 _ 4 _ 3 _ 2 _ 1 = 120.